 There are many vendors offering many LTC solutions.
 We've created this guide to help LTC facilities understand their options and identify the solutions that best meet their needs.
 Here's what we'll cover:

+Long term care software can be considered to live within the geriatric software umbrella.
 Products in this category help care facilities automate clinical, financial, marketing and other activities to streamline workflows and operate more efficiently.
 For example, facilities may need marketing solutions to track leads and referrals.
 Nursing homes may need electronic medical records (EMRs) to track patients' medical information.

 (Some may consider home health to be a part of the long-term care spectrum.
 For more information on systems designed for other types of LTC organizations, check out our home health software guide or our hospice care software guide.)

 |Clinical/electronic medical records (EMR)||Long-term care EMR software automates clinical documentation by providing digital storage and access to patients' medical information.
 The EMR should also be able to send and receive care summaries during transitions of care.|